Is it legal to offer extra vacation time for high-performing employees?

 Answer:

-Accrued vacation pay is generally not required to be paid on termination of employment unless required by an employment or union contract.
-In some cases, an employee handbook is deemed a contract.
-Without an employment contract, the payment of accrued vacation time benefits is typically a matter of employer policy.
+Typically, accrued vacation pay is not required to be paid upon termination unless stipulated by an employment or union contract.
+In some instances, an employee handbook may be considered a contract.
+Without a formal employment contract, the payment of accrued vacation time is usually governed by the employer's policy.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.